-Unfortunately a lot of people think that grit and oyster shell are the same thing.
+Unfortunately, a lot of people think that grit and oyster shells are the same things.
+They are not.

 Your hens require both oyster shell and grit.
 Without it, serious health issues can arise, such as Sour Crop and Brittle Bones.

-So now we know that our ladies need oyster shell and grit as additives to their diet, but why do they need them?
+So now we know that our ladies need oyster shells and grit as additives to their diet, but why do they need them?

 Chicken Grit: All You Need To Know

 Chickens don’t have the means to grind or masticate their food since they don’t have teeth so they need something to reduce the food particle size to a manageable form.

 The grit, after ingestion, travels down into the gizzard where it will stay for quite a while until it is worn down sufficiently to pass through the bird without causing harm.

 Once it settles there, it goes to work helping the muscular gizzard to grind down the food into a nutritious paste from which the gut absorbs all the nutrients and water before eliminating the waste.

 Without grit, the food would not be rendered into a useable form for the bird.